Berberis (or Mahonia) aquafolium (B. repens or nervosa species also used), a.k.a. Oregon Mountain Grape, Holly-leaved Barberry

 Tea made from this plant is very bitter and not for delicate palates.
 A tea works great for soaking infected wounds however bitter the taste.

-Oregon grape glycerite or moxie may be brewed on the stove or in the slow cooker.
+Oregon grape glycerite or syrup may be brewed on the stove or in the slow cooker.
 Dried plant is usually used in this process.
 Heat releases the medicinal values.

 Gardening and Gathering Oregon Grape